Programs : Brochure

 All students selected for the Mannheim program will be required to take a semester-long German language course at the appropriate level.
 This course is worth 3-6 ECTS credits and can count toward the total number of ECTS students are required to enroll in.
 German majors and minors who plan to take some or all of their coursework in German may also elect to take the pre-semester German language course.
 This course is worth 4 ECTS credits and can count toward the total number of ECTS students are requierd to enroll in.
 Richmond will cover the costs of the semester-long German course for all students and will cover the cost of the pre-semester German course for any German major or minor who elects to take it.
-Courses about the German culture and economy are also offered in this department taught in English, and are available to exchange students.Click here to view the course catalog, including the list of courses offered in each faculty as well as the University-wide electives list.
-Exchange students will be assigned to a home department and must take the majority of courses from this department.
-However, they can choose 1-2 courses from the University-wide electives list if places are available: Law, Business Administration, Economics, Social Sciences, Humanitites, Business Informatics and Mathematics.
+Courses about the German culture and economy are also offered in this department taught in English, and are available to exchange students.Click on the links provided here to see the list of courses offered in each faculty as well as the University-wide electives list.
+NOTE: Exchange students will be assigned to a home department (faculty) and must take the majority of courses in this department.
+However, they can choose 1-2 courses from the University-wide electives list if places are available.

 Additionally, content courses are available in the following subject areas: American Studies, Business Administration, Economics, English & Literature, European Studies, Finance, German, Law, Management, Marketing, Media Studies, Philosophy, Political Science, Psychology, and Sociology.

 Exchange students have the opportunity to apply for a room in student residence halls, organized by Studentenwerk.
 Studentenwerk is a Germany-wide student housing provider.
 Students can apply for residence in either apartments or single bedrooms in student dormitories.
 The rooms available in several dormitories in different areas of Mannheim include a shared kitchen facility and basic furniture.
 After being accepted to Universitaet Mannheim, the student will receive the link and personal password for the online portal myUniMA, along with detailed information about the residences.